mmalmi/mmalmi.github.io/_posts/2020-11-12-how-to-fund-open-source-software.md

 Cons:
 * If the project is only run by volunteers, boring stuff like UX intricacies may be neglected.
 * May require a critical mass of users to survive and grow.
-* Doesn't bring you any revenue
+* As the project maintainer you still need some other source of income

 ## Complementary business